Triphenylmethyl radical

 The triphenylmethyl radical (often shortened to trityl radical after 1927 suggestion by Helferich et al.) is an organic compound with the formula (C_{6}H_{5})_{3}C. It is a persistent radical.
-It was the first radical ever to be described in organic chemistry.
-Because of its accessibility, the trityl radical has been heavily exploited.
+It was the first radical to be described in organic chemistry.
+Because of its accessibility, the trityl radical has been heavily investigated.

 Preparation and properties

+The triphenylmethyl radical can be prepared by reduction of triphenylmethyl chloride.
+A variety of reductants can be employed including silver.